Chapter 6: Serial Meanings of the Architective Mode

 Precise enumeration and enduring count are serial meanings only available to architectures.

-The precision of separation, identification, enumeration and ranking in aggregates permits their architecture to be specified exactly; by written texts, maps or plans, thereby allowing them to be reproduced with absolute fidelity.
+The precision of separation, identification, enumeration and ranking in aggregates permits their architectures to be specified exactly; by written texts, maps or plans, thereby allowing them to be reproduced with absolute fidelity.

 Reliably precise reproduction is an architective serial meaning.
 Connectives may be reproducible, but unless there is an architecture involved in their reproduction, not with a fidelity that can be termed exact.